pseyfert/lb-zsh/README.md

 of wildly running commands).
 Furhtermore, the `run` function forwards the exit code of the `run` executable.

+## bsub
+complete `-q` and queue names, `-R` for CentOS7 submission, hint that `-J` is the job name.

+## gaudirun.py
+complete .py and .opts files and suggest options from --help

+## ganga
+complete .py files and suggest options from --help

 ## SetupDaVinci (and others)

 Similar to `lb-run`, version numbers (from `SetupDaVinci --list-versions`) are